 Protecting patient data: Cybersecurity tips for FNPsDate: June 8, 2017

-Cybercrime is a growing problem across all industriefstrategis, although it has proven to be a particularly rampant issue in the health care sector.
+Cybercrime is a growing problem across all industries, although it has proven to be a particularly rampant issue in the healthcare sector.
 A study from the Ponemon Institute found that, in 2015, the rate of cybercrime was exponentially higher — by around 125 percent — than the levels observed in 2010.
-Furthermore, according to Forbes contributor Steven Morgan, commenting on an IBM study, the health care industry recorded the highest number of cyberattacks in 2015, eclipsing sectors such as the government, finance and manufacturing.
+Furthermore, according to Forbes contributor Steven Morgan, commenting on an IBM study, the healthcare industry recorded the highest number of cyber attacks in 2015, eclipsing sectors such as the government, finance, and manufacturing.

 Common types of cybercrime

 Cybercriminals target healthcare organizations in two notable ways:

 1. Phishing attacks

 As explained in a Microsoft fact sheet, phishing scams work in this way: A cybercriminal will send an email to a target — a Family Nurse Practitioner (FNP) in a medical practice, for example — and will pretend to be from a trustworthy source.
 The criminal either will ask users to click on a link or hand over protected information directly.
 Links can be used to install software that steals or encrypt important data.
 In a healthcare setting, a cybercriminal may email a clinician, pretending to his or her boss, and request that information in electronic health records (EHRs) is sent over.

 Ransomware crimes are not dissimilar from phishing scams.
 As Kim Boatman wrote for cybersecurity company Symantec, these attacks occur when cybercriminals use strategies such as emails with links or pop-ups to entice users to click and then download malicious ransomware.
 This software encrypts valuable data, such as electronic medical records, holding it hostage.
 The criminals then demand payment — a ransom — from the victim to unlock the compromised data.